-5.7 Re-Submissions of Assessments
+5.7 | Re-Submissions of Assessments

 - i.
-A student may be granted the chance to re-submit an assignment only in special circumstances. - ii.
-A student who passes a re-submitted assignment will score only a pass mark, unless the Head of Department allows the full range of marks to be considered, in cases where exceptional mitigating circumstances apply.
+A student may be granted the chance to re-submit an assignment only in special circumstances, defined as High similarity score or adverse personal circumstances - ii.
+If a student fails the coursework component of the module when the marks are presented to the Internal Board of Examiners (IEB), the student will be granted one more chance to re-submit an assignment. - iii.
+To re-submit an assignment after the IEB, a student will have to pay a resubmission fee of SCR1250/- for each re-submitted assignment, unless in cases where adverse personal circumstances apply. - iv.
+A student who passes a re-submitted assignment will score only a pass mark, unless the Head of Department allows the full range of marks to be considered, in cases where exceptional mitigating adverse personal circumstances apply.